Oh no! Where's the JavaScript?

 AMIGASYSTEMAMIGASYSTEMDistro Maintainer

-Posted 17 days ago
+Posted 4 months ago

 sonountaleban, thank you for porting System Shock.
-I successfully tested it with my AROS One 64Bit v1.2 on VirtualBox in both VESA and Native Graphics modes.
+I successfully tested it with my AROS One 64Bit v1.2 on VMware in both VESA and Native Graphics modes.
 The only problem is that it temporarily changes the colours of the icon texts, and if you click on the icons in Wanderer, System Shock cr

 You do not have access to view attachments